sailfishos-open/docker-sailfishos-builder/README.md

 [Scratchbox2](https://github.com/sailfishos/scratchbox2)
 (SB2).
 Instead, it relies on running either native or through QEMU hardware emulation.
-When using QEMU emulation, expect very slow compilation speeds.
+When using QEMU emulation, expect very slow compilation speeds when compared to SB2.

 This build environment was created to address official SDK limitations encountered while packaging Qt 5.15 for Sailfish OS.
+You may want to use it if you have a project that is difficult or impossible to compile using the official SDK.

 ## How to use it